Get all the latest data for Tehran

 Which neighborhoods have the fastest rising property prices in Tehran as of 2026?

-As of early 2026, the neighborhoods with the fastest rising property prices in Tehran are Poonak and Jannat Abad in District 5 (western Tehran), Chitgar near the lake in District 22 (northwest), and Tehranpars in District 4 (east), all of which attract buyers seeking "north-like" quality at lower prices.
+As of early 2026, the three neighborhoods with the fastest rising property prices in Tehran are Poonak and Jannat Abad (District 5 in the west), the Chitgar and lake-area developments in District 22 (northwest), and Tehranpars in District 4 (east), all of which are outpacing the city average in percentage terms.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Tehran.